Ninja-Squad/data-discovery/HOW-TO-JOIN-RARe-FEDERATION.md

 ### portalURL

-URL to access to the website of the `databaseSource` (information system from which the entry was extracted).
+URL to access to the website of the information system from which the entry was extracted (`databaseSource`).
 It must be a valid URL that backlinks to your own information system.

 | Status | Cardinality | Constraints |